 The other question is a historical question.
 It is the question why the teleological perspective seems so natural to Plato and Aristotle.

 The answer to the historical question is difficult to know, but in part the answer seems to turn on the ancient idea that the explanation for regularity of behavior always involves intellect and intelligence.
 If something displays regularity in its behavior but is not itself intelligent, its behavior is thought to be a matter of design by an intellect.

-Philosophers in the Presocratic Period tried to identify principles of reality and to explain whatever there is in terms of these principles.
+Philosophers in the Presocratic Period tried to identify staring-points or principles of reality and to explain everything in terms of these principles.
 Plato and Aristotle thought that an explanation just in terms of material constituents was inadequate to explain the existence of objects and their behavior.
 They thought that an object behaves in its characteristic way because its constituents have a certain organization and order.
 Further, as part of the project of identifying the principles of reality, they thought that this order results from an agent who determines and providentially governs reality.

-Plato's "demiurge" (δημιουργὸς) is an example of this sort of principle (Timaeus 29a).
+Plato's "demiurge" (δημιουργὸς) is an example of this sort of starting-point or principle (Timaeus 29a).